CodeReaper/codereaper.github.io/content/posts/setting-docker-free/index.md

 ---
-title: Docker desktop
+title: Setting Docker free
-date: 2025-01-26T00:00:00+02:00
+date: 2025-02-23T00:00:00+02:00
 draft: false
 ---

 Once upon a time something happened to [Docker](https://www.docker.com), the CLI tool for managing images and containers on your machine.
-Docker had begun changing and with change by change over time had become something different at least for those on Windows and macOS.
+Docker had begun changing and with change by change over time had become something different at least for those using macOS (or Windows is outside the scope of this post).

 The most evident changes being: